 Background

 As insurance products have increased in their complexity, and as companies have developed new and innovative product designs that change their risk profile, the need to develop new valuation methodologies or revisions to existing requirements to address these changes has led to the development of the Valuation Manual.
-In addition, the Valuation Manual addresses the need to develop a valuation standard that enhances uniformity among the principle-based valuation requirements across states and insurance departments.
+In addition, the Valuation Manual addresses the need to develop a valuation standard that enhances uniformity among the principle-based valuation requirements across jurisdictions and insurance departments.
 Finally, the Valuation Manual defines a process to facilitate future changes in valuation requirements on a more uniform, timely and efficient basis.

 The goals of the NAIC in developing the Valuation Manual are: